thermalogic/RustSEUIF97/docs/TECHNICAL_DOCUMENTATION_WASM.md

 # SEUIF97 WebAssembly (WASM) Technical Documentation

-The SEUIF97 library is compiled to WebAssembly using `wasm-bindgen`, enabling high-performance thermodynamic property calculations directly in web browsers and Node.js environments.
+The SEUIF97 library is compiled to WebAssembly using `wasm-bindgen`, enabling high-performance thermodynamic property calculations directly in web browsers.

 The NPM package `seuif97` provides a convenient distribution mechanism for these WASM bindings.

 ## 1. Architecture Overview